-Tropical Cyclones are the general term used for all circulating weather systems over tropical water.
+A Tropical Cyclone is a rotating, organized system of clouds and thunderstorms that originates over tropical or subtropical waters and has a closed low-level circulation.
 Tropical Cyclones are destructive and have the potential to cause great damage and loss of life.
 They are divided into four major types: Tropical Disturbances, Tropical Depressions, Tropical Storms, and Hurricanes.